ddanssaert/cgml-specification/README.md

 - Deck types declare `rank_hierarchy`: ordered list from lowest to highest.
 - `rank_value` converts a card’s rank or a rank literal into a numeric ordinal according to the originating deck type.
 If ambiguous, engines must be provided a deck context (`zone.of_deck`).
 - Comparisons of ranks should use `rank_value` to avoid string ambiguity.
+- Comparisons involving card or rank identity require explicit use of `rank_value` or other type-converting operators.
+Engines must not auto-cast or infer comparable values; all rank comparisons should be explicit.

 Example
 ```yaml examples/rank_compare.yaml